MirrorNetworking/MirrorDocs/hosting/server-hosting/oracle-free-tier.md

 ![](../../.gitbook/assets/image\_07.png)

-In **Network group** check if the network is the one created in the previous steps.
+In the **Network group**, check if the network is the one created in the previous steps.

 ![](../../.gitbook/assets/image\_08.png)